rberger/modal-play/README.md

 > implementation is pure re-frame and css, free from jQuery and DOM manipulation
 > and can be used as a drop-in replacement for Bootstrap modals.

+You can use Bootstrap CSS to style the modal overlays.
+This repo shows using bootstrap for the overlay that is displayed (`modal-play.modal/hello-bootstrap`)

 ## Usage

 1. Clone repo to your local filesystem and `cd` into the repo